The Amalfi Coast Bike Challenge - BRAM

 The Sorrentine peninsula, situated between the equally beautiful Bay of Naples and Gulf of Salerno, is an area of staggering natural beauty and scattered with cultural treasures.
 Best known for its medieval coastal towns and inland villages such as Amalfi, Positano and Ravello and the resort town Sorrento, it is also home to several hidden marvels.
 Small natural reserves, ancient paper mills and wild mountain scenery are only a small distance away from the busy touristy centres, waiting to be explored by the aware traveller.
 The best of the coastal scenery is on the southern side of the peninsula, the Amalfi Coast.
 With its towering cliffs and picturesque coves this definitely is one of the most beautiful coastlines in Europe, with a long tradition as one of the premier tourist destinations in Italy.
 In addition it offers some of the most beautiful roads and some challenging climbs which have been featured several times in the Giro d’Italia.
 Cycling along the ‘Costiera Amalfitana’ is an unforgettable experience !

 This tour gives you the opportunity to discover both the Amalfi and Sorrento Coast.
-You will start from the little fishermen’s village of Cetara and cycle north towards splendid medieval Amalfi.
+You will start from the little village of Vietri, renowned for its colourful table ware ceramics, and cycle north towards splendid medieval Amalfi.
 Along your way you pass through Maiori and delightful Minori and Atrani, arriving at the coasts’ most famous town of Amalfi.
 Shortly after you pass along the deeply eroded and amazing ‘fjord’ of Furore and cycle through the little hamlets of Praiano and Conca dei Marini, before arriving at mundane Positano, clinging to the coast’s rocky cliffs.
 From Positano you climb up to Sant’Agata sui Due Golfi, located on the very ridge of the peninsula and offering wide views both on the Amalfitan and Sorrentine coasts.
 Small winding country roads then bring you to Termini on the very tip of the peninsula, and down again to Massa Lubrense and the seaside town of Sorrento.

 From here you continue through the foot hills above Sorrento to the seaside resort of Vico Equense and on to Castellamare di Stabia.
 Along your way you can enjoy ample views of the Gulf of Naples and Mount Vesuvius on the one hand, and of the mountain tops of Mount Faito on the other.
 After arriving at Castellamare, you turn inland again, climbing up along Gragnano and Pimonte to Agerola, one of the great climbs of the area.
 From the high valley of Agerola you then descend on a steep winding road to Pogerola and Amalfi, passing through Furore and cycling around the high end of the spectacular ‘fjord’.
 Returning to Salerno you will make an inland detour to famous Ravello and Tramonti, well known for its local food specialties and wine.
 Also will you cycle past wonderful Raito and the millennium old abbey of Cava dei Tirreni.
 A last climb takes you up to the medieval castle of Salerno, for a last magnificent view of the Gulf of Salerno, and the whole Amalfi Coast.